Vegetable Oils - Emulsions.

 When you stop shaking,

-the oil and water will
+the oil and water mixture will

-separate in a little time
+separate and in a

-and the oil will float
+the oil will float

-back up to the surface of the water.
+back up to the

-You can make the oil droplets stay
+surface of the water.
+You can make the oil droplets

-in the water for a longer
+stay in the water for a longer

 time